-These crispy Smoked Salmon Zucchini Cakes with Lemon Dill Dip make a healthy savoury appetizer.
+These crispy Smoked Salmon Zucchini Cakes or Patties with Lemon Dill Dip make a healthy savoury appetizer.
 They’re baked, not fried!

 Denis and I have been smoked salmon fans ever since I can remember.
 Sometimes we’re lucky enough to catch and smoke our own, but it’s great to learn about local companies who are doing all the work for us!
 Seachange Seafoods produces a variety of smoked salmon products using wild Canadian salmon.
 Their products are attractively packaged with a long shelf life, ready to send as gifts all over the world to be enjoyed at any time of the year.